Sam Coffey

-Samantha Grace Coffey (born December 31, 1998) is an American professional soccer player who plays as a defensive midfielder for the Portland Thorns of the National Women's Soccer League (NWSL), which she captains, and the United States national team.
+Samantha Grace Coffey (born December 31, 1998) is an American professional soccer player who plays as a defensive midfielder for Women's Super League club Manchester City and the United States national team.

-Coffey played college soccer for the Boston College Eagles and the Penn State Nittany Lions and was drafted by the Thorns in the first round of the 2021 NWSL Draft.
-She won the 2022 NWSL Championship in her rookie season with the Thorns.
-She has been named in the NWSL Best XI two times.
+Coffey played college soccer for the Boston College Eagles and the Penn State Nittany Lions, earning All-American honors three times.
+She was drafted by the Portland Thorns in the first round of the 2021 NWSL Draft, winning the 2022 NWSL Championship in her rookie season and being named in the NWSL Best XI First Team three times.

 Coffey made her senior debut for the United States in 2022.
 She won the gold medal with the national team at the 2024 Paris Olympics.

-Early career
+Early life

-Youth

 Coffey played youth club soccer for Match-Fit Academy and New York Soccer Club, where she was a five-time "region 1 team" honoree and named an All-American.
 In high school, she played for the Masters School, located in Dobbs Ferry, where she was selected as team MVP all four years and was a team captain for two seasons.
 She was named the league player of the year three times, and scored 100 goals in high school.

+College career

-Boston College
+Boston College Eagles

 Coffey began her college soccer career with the Boston College Eagles in 2017.
 She led the team in assists and points as a freshman, and was selected to the All-ACC third team and freshman team.
 She was her team's co-rookie of the year, and was the Boston College Freshman Scholar Athlete of the Year.
 As a sophomore in 2018, she helped the team reach the first round of the 2018 NCAA Division I Women's Soccer Tournament, their first appearance since 2015.
 She was the team leader in both goals and assists, and was a semi-finalist for the Hermann Trophy.
 She was a United Soccer Coaches first-team All-American, was included in the All-ACC first team, and was selected as the ACC midfielder of the year.
 In both years she was also included in the All-ACC Academic Team.
 During her two seasons at the school, she started all 40 games, scoring 17 goals and recording 24 assists.